snehauppula/Rock-Paper-Scissor/README.md

-# Rock-Paper-Scissor Game
+# Rock-Paper-Scissors Game ✊✋✌️

-This is a simple web-based **Rock, Paper, Scissors** game implemented using HTML, CSS, and JavaScript.
-The player plays against the computer, choosing one of the three options: Rock, Paper, or Scissors.
-The computer's choice is generated randomly, and the winner is determined based on the classic rules of the game.
+A fun and simple web-based **Rock, Paper, Scissors** game built with HTML, CSS, and JavaScript! 🎮

+Challenge the computer and see who wins!

+---

-## Features
+## 🎯 Features

-- Play against the computer.
+- 💻 Play against the computer
-- Interactive user interface with visual elements.
+- ✨ Interactive UI with visual feedback
-- Displays the result (win, lose, or draw).
+- 🏆 Instantly shows result: Win, Lose, or Draw

+---

-## Files
+## 📁 Project Structure

-- `index.html`: The main HTML structure for the game.
-- `script.js`: JavaScript file that handles the game logic.
-- `styles.css`: CSS file for styling the game interface.
+- `index.html` – Structure of the game
+- `styles.css` – Styles and layout
+- `script.js` – Game logic and interactivity

+---

-## How to Run
+## 🚀 How to Play

-1. Clone or download the repository.
+1. Clone or download the repository
-2. Open the `index.html` file in a web browser.
+2. Open `index.html` in any web browser
-3. Play the game!
+3. Choose Rock, Paper, or Scissors and see the result!

+---

-## How It Works
+## ⚙️ How It Works

-1. The user selects Rock, Paper, or Scissors.
+1. Player selects an option.
-2. The computer randomly selects one of the three options.
-3. The winner is determined and displayed on the screen based on the rules:
+2. Computer randomly picks one.
+3. Game checks:
-   - Rock beats Scissors.
+   - 🪨 Rock beats ✂️ Scissors
-   - Scissors beats Paper.
+   - ✂️ Scissors beats 📄 Paper
-   - Paper beats Rock.
+   - 📄 Paper beats 🪨 Rock
+4. Result is displayed on screen.

+---

-## Contributing
+## 🤝 Contributing

-Feel free to fork this repository and submit a pull request with improvements or bug fixes.
+Have ideas or found bugs?
+Fork the repo, make your changes, and open a Pull Request.
+All contributions are welcome!

+---

-## License
+## 📄 License

-This project is open-source and available under the MIT License.
+This project is licensed under the **MIT License** – use it freely.

+---